 New vehicle sales dipped in April of 2020 due to the pandemic but rose rather quickly up until April of this year.
 However, ever since then, new car purchases have been going down.
 In August, new vehicle sales were down 18%.
 According to Oxford Economics researcher Mahir Rasheed, that’s “the lowest since late 2011 during the recovery from the Global Financial Crisis.”

 So dealerships are expected to be baren, thanks to limited production and short supplies.
 But because of the high prices, people are finally starting to clue in that now isn’t the time to buy a new car.
-And so long as Malaysia, and other Asian countries are slowed due to the Delta variant, production will also hinder.
+And so long as Malaysia, and other Asian countries are slowed by the Delta variant, production will also hinder.